ray-dorai/armyourmind/sources.md

 Infantry Squad Tactics, Catagnus Jr, Edison, Keeling & Moon
 Formation of raiding parties for intergroup violence is mediated by social network structure, Glowacki et al
+The word of command: Communication and cohesion in the military, King

 Boobytraps (FM 5-31)
 The Infantry Rifle Platoon and Squad (FM 3.21-8)